 After your visit

 We'd love to get your feedback.
-Your suggestions and comments make a difference.
+Your suggestions and comments do make a difference.

-In the event of an emergency, our trained staff will lead the appropriate response.
-To assist with your emergency planning, please see the RAMS form.
+In an emergency, our trained staff will tell you what to do.
+To help with your emergency planning, read our RAMS form:

 National Library Wellington — Risk Assessment and Management Strategies (RAMS) form (pdf, 107KB)